-We attribute the decreasing degree correlations to the right-skewed distributions of the empirical datasets and, hence, the influence of hubs in these networks.
-Hubs are nodes with large degrees, and due to the initial assortativity in social networks, they are in general more likely to connect to nodes with a similar degree.
-However, they will have quite different degrees to others as the distance increases.
 With the calculation for the assortativity, if the degrees are on either side of the average degree at the end of an edge this contributes negatively towards the assortativity value.
 Therefore, as the distance increases, a pair is more likely to contain a well connected node and one at the periphery.
 As the number of pairs increases significantly at each step, these high degree nodes interact more and more with low degree nodes.
 However, by a distance around the average path length, a hub may be connected to every node in the graph.
 Beyond this distance then, the influence of hubs on the assortativity value is diminished.

 To investigate this further, we next aim to explore the role of the degree distribution with beyond nearest-neighbour correlations and identify how much influence hubs play on this.
 We also aim to explore more of the behaviour of disassortative networks, both in empirical data and simulations.
 Finally the assortativity at a distance here is calculated from the point of view of one shortest path between a pair, this could be weighted by the number of shortest paths, this is another extension we intend to explore.